factorial-io/phabalicious/docs/docs/installation.md

 ## and then ...

-1. Run `fab list`, this should give you a list of all available commands.
+1. Run `phab list`, this should give you a list of all available commands.
 2. Create a configuration file called `fabfile.yaml`

 # A simple configuration-example